top of page

 To ensure a safe and successful experience in the U.S., international students should take proactive steps to stay informed and compliant with visa regulations:

 • Know your visa rights.
-Keep up to date with visa regulations by checking official government websites like USCIS and DHS.
+Stay current with visa regulations by checking official government websites like USCIS and DHS.
 Your university’s international student office is also a valuable resource.

 • Be cautious on social media.
-Avoid engaging in online discussions or sharing content that could be misinterpreted as support for illegal or extremist activities.
+Avoid engaging in discussions or sharing content that could be misinterpreted as support for illegal activities or extremist groups.

 • Stay informed about campus policies.
-Understand your university’s policies and legal boundaries if participating in student organizations or activism.
+Understand your university’s policies and legal boundaries when participating in student organizations or activism.

 • Seek legal support if needed.
-If you ever feel that your status is at risk, consult an immigration attorney or reach out to your university for guidance.
+If you feel your status is at risk, consult an immigration attorney or reach out to your university for guidance.

-While recent news may cause concern, it is essential to remember that most international students will not face DHS scrutiny unless they violate immigration rules or engage in unlawful activities.
+While recent news may raise concerns, it's essential to remember that most international students will not face DHS scrutiny unless they violate immigration rules or engage in illegal activities.
 Understanding your rights, staying informed, and making responsible choices can help ensure a safe and positive experience in the U.S.

-The U.S. remains welcoming for students who follow visa regulations and contribute positively to their academic communities.
-If you have concerns or need assistance, don’t hesitate to contact your university’s international student office or legal resources.
+The U.S. remains welcoming to students who follow visa regulations and contribute positively to their academic communities.
+If you have any concerns or need assistance, please contact your university’s international student office or legal resources.

 Comments